xiix0/scam/README.md

-You'll never be the man your mother was!
+Your mode of life will be changed for the better because of new developments.